PASTAplus/metapype-eml/README.md

 the given rule.
 Compliance failure at this point indicates that the node contains illegal children, children occurring in the wrong sequence, or children occurring too few or too many times (a cardinality violation).

-The rule section for node attributes (node attributes are equivalent to attributes specified in the XML schema) is the last part of the rule function.
-Allowable attributes are represented as a Python dictionary, where attribute names are the "keys" and their cardinality (i.e., optional or required) the "values".
-Similar to the validating function found for descendant children, the attributes of the node instance are checked against those of the rule's attribute dictionary using a function called `rules.process_attributes`.
-Errors during this step may result from the presence of illegal attributes or attributes that are required, but missing from the node.
-The literal value of node attributes are not evaluated during this validation phase, but can be codified as a node-specific constraint described earlier (see following example).

 Rule functions implicitly return `None` unless an exception occurs during the evaluation process; exceptions are of the class `exceptions.MetapypeRuleError`.